featurist/pogoscript/syntax.md

     http_get_into_file url, filename
     curl $url > $filename
     Http.GetIntoFile(url, filename);
+    [HTTP get:url intoFile:filename];

 That's kind of what I was thinking one day.

+Variables can have spaces in them:

+    total weight = 67

+And are referred to in brackets:

+    print (total weight)

 # Function Calls